Black British people: Terminology

-In the 1970s, a time of rising activism against racial discrimination, the main communities so described were from the British West Indies and the Indian subcontinent.
-Solidarity against racism and discrimination sometimes extended the term at that time to the Irish population of Britain as well.

-Several organisations continue to use the term to be inclusive even though Black people find it offensive, such as the Black Arts Alliance, who extend their use of the term to Latin Americans and all refugees, and the National Black Police Association.
-The official UK Census has separate self-designation entries for respondents to identify as "Asian British", "Black British" and "Other ethnic group".
+The term Black British most commonly refers to Black people from the Commonwealth of Nations, such as from the British West Indies or British West Africa.
+In the 1970s, a time of rising activism against racial discrimination, the term Black was also applied to people from the Indian subcontinent.
+Black was used in this inclusive political sense to mean "non–white British".
+For example, Southall Black Sisters was established in 1979 "to meet the needs of black (Asian and Afro-Caribbean) women".
+Several organisations continue to use the term inclusively, such as the Black Arts Alliance, who extend their use of the term to Latin Americans and all refugees, and the National Black Police Association.

+The official UK census has separate self-designation entries for respondents to identify as "Asian British", "Black British" and "Other ethnic group".
 Due to the Indian diaspora and in particular Idi Amin's expulsion of Asians from Uganda in 1972, many British Asians are from families that had previously lived for several generations in the British West Indies or the Comoros.
+A number of British Asians, including celebrities such as Riz Ahmed, still use the term "Black" and "Asian" interchangeably.

 Census classification

 The 1991 UK census was the first to include a question on ethnicity.
-As of the 2011 UK Census, the Office for National Statistics (ONS) and the Northern Ireland Statistics and Research Agency (NISRA) allow people in England and Wales and Northern Ireland who self-identify as "Black" to select "Black African", "Black Caribbean" or "Any other Black/African/Caribbean background" tick boxes.
+As of the 2011 United Kingdom census, the Office for National Statistics (ONS) and the Northern Ireland Statistics and Research Agency (NISRA) allow people in England and Wales and Northern Ireland who self-identify as "Black" to select "Black African", "Black Caribbean" or "Any other Black/African/Caribbean background" tick boxes.
 For the 2011 Scottish census, the General Register Office for Scotland (GOS) also established new, separate "African, African Scottish or African British" and "Caribbean, Caribbean Scottish or Caribbean British" tick boxes for individuals in Scotland from Africa and the Caribbean, respectively, who do not identify as "Black, Black Scottish or Black British".
+The 2021 census in England and Wales maintained the Caribbean, African, and any other Black, Black British, or Caribbean background options, adding a write-in response for the "Black African" group.
+In Northern Ireland, the 2021 census had "Black African" and "Black Other" tick-boxes.
+In Scotland, the options were "African", "Scottish African" or "British African", and "Caribbean or Black", each accompanied by a write-in response box.

 In all of the UK censuses, persons with multiple familial ancestries can write in their respective ethnicities under a "Mixed or multiple ethnic groups" option, which includes additional "White and Black Caribbean" or "White and Black African" tick boxes in England, Wales, and Northern Ireland.